Bayernatoor/btc_self_custody/src/faqs/sparrow/sparrow_faq8.md

 <br>

 **2\.** **You entered the wrong passphrase**.
 You entered the correct 12 words but the wrong passphrase, this too will generate a valid wallet, however it wont be the same you originally created.
-Make sure you enter the correct passphrase (if you originally used one).
+Make sure you enter the correct passphrase (if you used one when creating the wallet).

 <br>